gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 When he died, the lamp remained.
 The work remained.

-*"Make the best use of what is in your power, and take the rest as it happens."*
+That was the teaching, in one sentence: make the best use of what is in your power, and take the rest as it happens.

 He did.